grazes near the harbour wharf piles

 Main Threats

-Recreational overfishing is the primary threat.
-Also threatened by habitat loss from coastal development, water quality degradation in estuaries, and climate change affecting shallow nursery habitats.
-No significant commercial fishery in New Zealand.
+Recreational overfishing is primary threat.
+Also threatened by habitat loss from coastal development water quality degradation in estuaries and climate change affecting shallow nursery habitats.

 Population

-Populations are established in New Zealand waters following introduction.
-The species is a popular target for recreational fishers in northern harbours.
+Populations established in New Zealand waters following introduction.
+Species is popular target for recreational fishers in northern harbours.
 Size and bag limits apply to manage recreational take.
-No formal stock assessment has been conducted for New Zealand populations.

 Conservation Status